w3c/wai-tutorials/source/forms/notifications.html.erb.md

 #### Temporary pop-up
 {:.ap}

-A temproary pop-up is displayed for a certain period of time before vanishing.
+A temporary pop-up is displayed for a certain period of time before vanishing.
 This approach is less obtrusive but it can also be missed.
 In particular, users generally cannot control how long the message is displayed and may not have enough time to read it.

 The example below shows a pop-up that is displayed when the user activates the “save” button.
 A message is displayed prominently in the center of the screen, and does not block the user from continuing to use the content.